coding-socks/uuiddraft/README.md

 Source: https://en.wikipedia.org/wiki/Universally_unique_identifier

-It is based on the 3rd iteration of [draft-peabody-dispatch-new-uuid-format][draft-peabody-dispatch-new-uuid-format-03].
+It is based on [draft-ietf-uuidrev-rfc4122bis-00].
 This document is only an [Internet-Draft](https://tools.ietf.org/html/rfc2026#section-2.2).

 The goal is to provide implementation for these documents and during the implementation provide feedback for them.